caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 $"There are {lines.Count} lines in the document."
 ```

 In this example, `lines.Count` is an expression that will be evaluated, converted to a string, and inserted into the literal at runtime.
-Interpolated strings are converted at compile time into calls to the `string.Format()` method, which is discussed more fully below; because of this, unlike regular or verbatim string literals, you can't use them in places such as `const` initialisers or attribute parameters.
+Generally speaking, interpolated strings are converted at compile time into calls to the `string.Format()` method, which is discussed more fully below.
+From C# 10 onwards, you can also use interpolated strings in `const` initialisers as long as all the expressions in the string are compile-time constants.

 The backslash escape sequences from regular string literals also work in interpolated strings.
-C# 8 will introduce verbatim interpolated strings, enabling constructs such as `$@"C:\Users\{user}\Desktop"`, which is a bad example you should never actually use.
+C# 8 introduced verbatim interpolated strings, enabling constructs such as `$@"C:\Users\{user}\Desktop"`, which is a bad example you should never actually use because it makes a whole host of poor assumptions.

 #### Indexers

-You are hopefully already familiar with the idea of accessing members of an array through square brackets: `int x = arr[i];` for example.
+Hopefully you're already familiar with the idea of accessing members of an array through square brackets: `int x = arr[i];` for example.
 In C this syntax is just a synonym for pointer arithmetic.
 In C#, however, the square bracket operator can be extended to apply to any class for which it makes sense.
 This is done by defining one or more *indexers*, effectively special properties which take one or more parameters to determine which element of the class's members you would like to access.
 In code, an indexer is defined as if it were a property named `this[...]` with its parameters inside the square brackets.

 For an example, we may as well use the source code of .NET Core itself.
-This is (at the time of writing) the master code for the indexer of the `System.Collections.Generic.List<T>` class, probably the most widely-used array-like class in C#.
+This was (when I originally started writing this) the main-branch code for the indexer of the `System.Collections.Generic.List<T>` class, probably the most widely-used array-like class in C#.
 The `List<T>` class's backing store is an array of type `T[]` called `_items`, so its indexer essentially just proxies that array, after doing range checks.
 The `_version` field is a private field used by other methods to detect if the contents of the list have changed.
-The below code is copied directly from GitHub, including the comment.
+The below code was copied directly from GitHub, including the comment.

 ```
 public T this[int index]